Kapendev/parin/TOUR.md

 ### Sprites & Tile Maps

 Sprites and tile maps can be implemented in various ways.
-To avoid enforcing a specific approach, Parin provides optional modules for these features, allowing users to include or omit them as needed.
-Parin provides sprite utilities inside the `parin.sprite` module and map utilities inside the `parin.map` module.
+Parin provides them inside the `parin.map` module.

 ## Sound